vkbo/novelWriter/docs/source/setup_windows.rst

 Open the folder where you extracted the novelWriter source, and double-click the file named ``setup_windows`` or ``setup_windows.bat``.
-This should open a command line window and run the setup script to install dependencies, and desktop and start menu icons.
+This should open a command line window and run the setup script to install dependencies, and add desktop and start menu icons.
 It will also check that it can find Python from Step 1.

 .. note::
    If you upgrade Python to a newer version and the path to ``pythonw.exe`` changes, you may need